SHOP the POST:

 10 Ways to Prepare Your Guest Room for Guests

 Do you have guests coming in for the holidays?
+First things first, if they’re staying for a while make sure you look at an energy comparison website to see if you can reduce your utility bills at all, every little helps when you have extra strains on your outgoings.
 Have you prepared your guest room for your guests?
 We have quite a few family members coming in for the holidays, which is such a treat because we usually never get to spend the holidays with other family members!
 It’s so wonderful, and my children are so excited!
 With that said, I have been hustling in getting our guest room ready for their arrival.
 Needless to say, our guest room has become a clutter mess of randomness.
 So, I have been de-cluttering and attacking those neglected piles.
 While we don’t always have a ton of overnight guests, I will say that I am quite the expert of being a guest in other people’s home.
 So I feel like I know from experience of staying in a large number of family and friends’ home what a guest wants and how a guest room should be set up to make the stay comfortable and really like you haven’t left home.
 So, I am sharing 10 ways to prepare your guest room for overnight guests.
 Remember that it is the little touches that can go a long way.

 - Clean Linen, Pillows and extra bedding–You definitely want your guests to sleep well, so preparing the bed properly is essential and probably the most important part of preparing a guest room.
 The obvious is clean linen, so if needed maybe buy new linens if the sheets have stains or old.
 Make sure that the sheets have a high thread count like 300.
 These are my favorite high thread count sheet set.
 It just makes slipping in the bed so relaxing and smooth.
 Have at least 4 pillows!
 Some soft, some hard.
 I sleep with at least 3 pillows.
 My husband sleeps with one pillow.
 Lots of pillows are a plus.
 Also have extra bedding like a throw blanket, coverlet and comforter.
 The Sferra throw blankets are best and a favorite in our home.